SegFault2017/SegFault2017/README.md

 - 🔭 I’m currently working on How 2 find a full-time job?
 Any ideas?
 - 👨🏻‍💻 I’m currently Seeking for a full-time job.
 - 🌱 I’m currently preparing for GRE.
-- 🤔 I’m looking for help with GRE, resume critique.
+- 🤔 I’m looking for help with GRE and resume critique.
 - 💬 Ask me about badminton and Leetcode.
 - 📫 How to reach me: rayt.work2020@gmail.com
 - 😄: Ray, Raymond, TheAlgoDude